VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 > Look under the `do_wind_mass_transfer_1` control in MESA docs

-- assume conservation of the total angular momentum of the system, include loss of angular momentum via mass loss and via gravitational wave radiation.
+- assume conservation of the total angular momentum of the system, include loss of angular momentum via mass loss and via gravitational wave radiation

 <!-- {{< details title="Hint" closed="true" >}}
 Explore the `do_jdot_*` controls in the MESA docs to find the relevant controls. -->